StefanoND/nwscript-ee-lsp.nvim/README.md

 ## Changelog

+    Added support for Conform plugin
+    nwscript-ee-language-server plugin is no longer needed (buildlsp.sh takes care of it now) Improved buildlsp.sh script
     Improved LuaSnip snippets
     Dropped support for UltiSnips, its snippets will remain here as is Added support for nvim-ufo's folding